fvisin/reseg/README.md

-This repository contains the code for the following papers:
+If you use this code, please cite one of the following papers:

 * \[1\] Francesco Visin, Kyle Kastner, Kyunghyun Cho, Matteo Matteucci, Aaron Courville, Yoshua Bengio - [ReNet: A Recurrent Neural Network Based